Commonwealth Day 2019: Significance, why is it celebrated

 After the death of Queen Victoria on 22 January 1901, her birthday, 24 May, was celebrated from 24 May 1902 as Empire Day, though not officially recognised as an annual event until 1916.
 It was instituted in the United Kingdom in 1905 by Lord Meath, and extended throughout the countries of the Commonwealth; Empire Day was a "symbol of that unity of feeling . . . to those ideals of freedom, justice, and tolerance for which the British Empire [stood] throughout the world".

 Commonwealth Day has a special significance this year, as 2019 marks the 70th anniversary of the modern Commonwealth.
-The Commonwealth represents a global network of 53 countries and almost 2.4 billion people, a third of the world's population, of whom 60 percent are under 30 years old.
+The Commonwealth represents a global network of 53 countries and almost 2.4 billion people, a third of the world's population, of whom 60 per cent are under 30 years old.

 Observances of this day is not uniform across the 53 member states; meaning that each country observes the day in its own way.
 For instance, in the UK the day is often started off with the Union Jack flying over government buildings and a special speech given by the Queen.
 Members of the Royal Family - including the Queen - usually attend special services on this day as well.